Divorcing with Domestic Violence In BC

 What is Coercive Control?

 When people think of domestic violence, they might imagine physical harm.
-However, many victims experience something more subtle yet equally damaging—coercive control.
-This is a persistent pattern of controlling behavior that aims to strip you of your autonomy, isolate you from support, and make you feel trapped.
+However, domestic violence can be much more insidious.
+Many victims experience something more subtle yet equally (and sometimes longer lasting damaging)—coercive control.
+This is a persistent pattern of controlling behaviour that aims to strip you of your autonomy, isolate you from support, and make you feel trapped.
 It can leave deep emotional scars without the visible marks of physical abuse.

 Signs of Coercive Control: